maxxk/programming-languages/presentations/11-Axiomatic-Semantics.rst

 Correctness of axiomatic semantics is usually defined in terms of programming language operational semantics.

-More formally, the connection between axiomatic and operational semantics is defined in following way:
+The connection between axiomatic and operational semantics is defined in following way:

 - Assertion validity judgement ⊨ — relation between operational semantics configurations and assertions ( σ ⊨ A means "assertion A holds in configuration σ" )